Pawon

-Pawon (known locally as Candi Pawon) is a Buddhist temple in Central Java, Indonesia.
+Pawon (Candi Pawon) is a Buddhist temple in Central Java, Indonesia.
+Built during the Sailendra dynasty (8th–9th centuries), it is a part of the Borobudur Temple Compounds which consists of three temples located on the same axis; Borobudur, Pawon, and Mendut.
+All three temple are inscribed UNESCO World Heritage Sites.

 History

 Located between two other Buddhist temples, Borobudur (1.75 km to the northeast) and Mendut (1.15 km to the southwest), Pawon is connected with the other two temples, all of which were built during the Sailendra dynasty (8th–9th centuries).
-Examines the detail and style of its carving this temple is slightly older than Borobudur.
+Examining the detail and style of its carving this temple is slightly older than Borobudur.

 The three temples were located on a straight line, suggesting there was a symbolic meaning that binds these temples.

-"Between Mendut and Borobudur stands Pawon temple, a jewel of Javanese temple architecture.
-Most probably, this temple served to purify the mind prior to ascending Borobudur."
+According to Yazir Marzuki and Toeti Heraty, "Between Mendut and Borobudur stands Pawon temple, a jewel of Javanese temple architecture.
+Most probably, this temple served to purify the mind before ascending Borobudur."

 The original name of this Buddhist shrine is uncertain.
-Pawon literally means "kitchen" in Javanese language, which is derived from the root word awu or dust.
+Pawon means "kitchen" in the Javanese language, which is derived from the root word awu or dust.
 The connection to the word "dust" also suggests that this temple was probably built as a tomb or mortuary temple for a king.
-Pawon from the word Per-awu-an (place that contains dust), a temple that houses the dust or ashes of cremated king.
-However who was the personage that entombed here is still unknown.
-Local people name this temple as "Bajranalan" based on the name of the village.
-Bajranalan is derived from the sanskrit word Vajra (thunder or also a Buddhist ceremonial tool) and Anala (fire, flame).
+Pawon is from the word Per-awu-an (a place that contains dust), a temple that houses the dust or ashes of the cremated king.
+However, who was the personage that entombed here is still unknown.
+Local people name this temple "Bajranalan" based on the name of the village.
+Bajranalan is derived from the Sanskrit words Vajra (thunder or also a Buddhist ceremonial tool) and Anala (fire, flame).